21 Computer Science (CS) CV Examples For 2025

 Do homework on Employer

 • Every time you shop for clothes, don’t you gravitate towards those that seem tailor-made for you?
-Well, hiring managers exhibit the same habit, which makes tailoring your computer science LaTeX CV a smart move to win them over.
+Well, hiring managers exhibit the same habit, which makes tailoring your computer science LaTeX CV a clever move to win them over.

 Computer Science Research CV Example